 Is it possible to create a gym in a shed in the garden?
 And what do you have to think about?
 That’s what I asked myself a few days ago.
 A shed in the garden would free up a good space in the house which would be interesting.
-I’ve done a lot of digging into what is necessary to do this and here are the answers.
+I’ve done a lot of digging into what is necessary to do this and here are the key points you should know.

 Building a home gym in a garden shed is possible and not too difficult.
 If your shed measures at least 10′ x 10′ and is 8′ tall, it’s possible to build a home gym.
-There are some things to keep in mind like flooring, legality, layout and ventilation/heating in order to make it a pleasant gym to use.
+There are some things to keep in mind like flooring, legality, layout, and ventilation/heating to make it a pleasant gym to use.

-There are a few things you need to know to be able to turn your shed into a gym you’ll actually want to use.
+There are a few things you need to know to be able to turn your shed into a gym you’ll want to use.
 Keep reading to find out what they are and how you can make your garden gym something you’ll want to use often.

 Absolutely it can.
 A gym is just a place to work out in.
-A ‘real’ gym has a lot of equipment and some amenities to make things comfortable but as long as you can do whatever workout you want to do, it can be your personal gym.
+A ‘real’ gym has a lot of equipment and some amenities to make things comfortable but as long as you can do whatever workout you want to do, it can be your gym.